sliced-bread/Slicedbread.ConfigureAwaitEnforcer/README.md

 - Run on existing codebases - `await`s without `ConfigureAwait()` will get a free pass on the first run on the tool.
 Only new/modified code will flag an error, allowing you to add this now and fix existing code later
 - Supports `dynamic` - Enforces that when `await` is called on something `dynamic`, `ConfigureAwait()` must still be present
+- Quickly fix invalid `await`s - Prints the project name, file name, line number and code for each invalid `await`
 - Integrates with CI pipelines - Uses a non-zero exit code when new invalid `await` is found, allowing you to fail the build

 ```bash